-Baby Elephants, Bound And Broken: This Is How Circuses Train Elephants
+Baby Elephants, Bound And Broken: This Is How Circuses Trained Elephants

-An elephant trainer with the biggest circus in the United States—the now-defunct Ringling Bros. and Barnum & Bailey Circus—had a change of heart and wanted to “do the right thing.”
+An elephant trainer with the biggest circus in the United States—the Ringling Bros. and Barnum & Bailey Circus, which folded in 2017 and has since returned as an animal-free show—had a change of heart and wanted to “do the right thing.”

 Join him as he takes us through the process of how he, alongside many other trainers, forced elephants to learn how to perform unnatural tricks for “entertainment.”